XRPLF/XRPL-Standards/xls-template.md

 <!--
   This section is optional, but recommended.

-  Invariants are rules for a feature's behavior that should never be broken, which define the borders of normal behavior and the assumptions involved in the design.
-If a situation violates an invariant, then it can be identified as unintended behavior; this helps to catch and prevent bugs.
-Code for the XRP Ledger includes invariant checks, which can prevent a transaction from executing if it would otherwise violate an invariant rule, preventing buggy or corrupted data from becoming part of the XRP Ledger's immutable history.
-The invariants defined here can be used to create invariant checks, although this spec can include invariants that are impractical to check at runtime.
+Invariants are fundamental rules governing a feature's behavior that must always hold true.
+They define the boundaries of expected behavior and the underlying assumptions of the design.
+If a situation violates an invariant, it can be classified as unintended behavior, aiding in bug detection and prevention.
+The XRP Ledger's code incorporates invariant checks to prevent transactions from executing if they would violate an invariant rule, thereby safeguarding the ledger's immutable history from erroneous or corrupted data.
+While the invariants specified here can be used to create invariant checks, some may be impractical to verify at runtime.

   TODO: Remove this comment before submitting